Majinkensword/mytv/README.md

 My own private TV.

-⛔NOT FOR SHARING, SALE, RE-SELL or USE FOR PUBLIC VIEWING, for Private Use only!⚔️"
+⛔This list is for PRIVATE USE ONLY!
+NOT FOR SHARING, SALE, RESALE, RE-SELL or USE FOR PUBLIC VIEWING!⚔️